EARN EXTRA MONEY as an ELECTION WORKER!!

 - $125.00 for working as a PEO on Election Day

-- $10.00 extra for PEO (opposite party of the VLM) who rides along with the VLM on election night to the BOE office to assure the security of ballots & supplies
+- $10.00 extra for PEO (opposite party of the VLM) who rides along with the VLM on election night to the BOE office to return and assure the security of ballots & supplies

 - $30.00 extra for VLMs to pick up and deliver supplies and ballots

-- VLMs are also paid mileage from polling location to BOE on Election Day evening
+- VLMs are also paid mileage from their polling location to BOE on Election Day evening

 HOW do YOU become a Precinct Election Official (PEO)?